qza7849467chensh5/reflective-bind/README.md

   let foo = 1;

   const badHandleClick = () => {
-    // Referencing `foo` will deopt since it is reassigned after
+    // Referencing `foo`, which is reassigned after this arrow function, will
-    // this arrow function.
+    // prevent this arrow function from being transformed. alert(foo);
-    alert(foo);
   };